segmentio/segment-docs/src/connections/destinations/catalog/google-analytics/index.md

 ### Non-interaction Events

+Google Analytics allows you to tag some events as ["non-interaction" events](https://support.google.com/analytics/answer/1033068#NonInteractionEvents).
 To create an event with the `nonInteraction` flag just pass us an event property labeled `nonInteraction` with the value of 1.
 You can also set all events to be non-interactive by default in the Advanced Options.

 Here's an example: